 Adult length: about 1½ to 2½ inches.

 This crayfish occurs widely in the lowlands of southeastern Missouri and penetrates into adjacent sections of the Ozarks along the major streams.

 Habitat and Conservation

-The tray-speckled crayfish is restricted to permanent-flowing waters in ditches and streams, occurring among submerged tree roots and around logs and other organic debris, and beneath roots and rocks, often along banks.
+The gray-speckled crayfish is restricted to permanent-flowing waters in ditches and streams, occurring among submerged tree roots and around logs and other organic debris, and beneath roots and rocks, often along banks.
 It does not seem to occur in swamps, sloughs, and natural lakes.
 It comes out into the open at night and hides by day.
 It sometimes constructs short burrows into the banks, or sometimes the bottom, of streams.

 Crayfish are generally omnivores, eating a wide variety of plant and animal materials.

 Most adults molt in late summer through fall, after which males are in breeding condition.
 The breeding season continues through spring.
 In about March or April, males revert to the nonbreeding condition, and females produce eggs.
 Egg-carrying females hide in areas of deep debris or beneath rocks.
 The young do not become completely independent of the female until after their third molt.
 Some can reach adult size by August; others overwinter as juveniles and mature the following spring.

 Crayfishes are unusual animals by some human standards.
 Human civilization tends to ask the question, "What is this animal good for?" expecting an answer involving economic value or monetary profit.
 But one proud tradition in American philosophy responds: They are "good for themselves, and we need not begrudge them their share of life."

 Crayfish are an important link in the food chain between plants and other animals, breaking down plant materials that are resistant to decay.
 They are an important food for many animals that occur around or in water, including fish, snakes, turtles, wading birds, raccoons, and mink.